-This year the events industry has almost entirely pivoted to organising virtual events.
+The events industry has almost entirely pivoted to organising virtual events over the past 12 months.
 Eventprofs from all over the globe have adapted and upskilled in order to produce fantastic online events that achieved objectives, fostered new relationships and connected the events industry at a truly difficult time.

-There have been some outstanding virtual events taking place this year, but we wanted to shine a spotlight and show some love to 5 of the best virtual event examples we've seen.
+There were some outstanding virtual events taking place in 2020, but we wanted to shine a spotlight and show some love to 5 of the best virtual event examples we've seen.
 Plus, with 89% of event planners going virtual this year, this is a great opportunity to pick up some tips and get planning for next year's virtual events!

 The SBC Digital Summit was a 5-day interactive online event for the betting and gaming industry, attracting over 10,000 attendees.